-4.1 Application.
+4.1 Application

-- (a) Any person producing or intending to produce hemp on the Reservation must have a valid license prior to producing, cultivating, handling, processing, or storing hemp.
+- (a) Any individual or entity producing or intending to produce hemp on the Reservation must have a valid license prior to producing, cultivating, handling, processing, or storing hemp.
 A valid license means the license is unexpired, unsuspended, and unrevoked.
-Any person who does not hold a valid license from the Tribe shall not be allowed or permitted to produce, cultivate, handle, process, or store hemp on the Reservation. - (b) Any person who wishes to engage in the cultivating, handling, or processing of hemp on the Reservation, including employees and contractors, shall submit to the Tribe annually a complete license application.
-An applicant must be at least twenty-one (21) years of age.

-- (c) Applicants must submit a complete application to the Tribe before the application will be accepted or considered.
+Any person who does not hold a valid license from the Tribe shall not produce, cultivate, handle, process, or store hemp on the Reservation. - (b) Any person who wishes to engage in the cultivating, handling, or processing of hemp on the Reservation, including employees and contractors of a licensed entity, shall submit to the Tribe annually a complete license application.
+An applicant must be at least 18 years of age. - (c) Applicants must submit a complete application to the Tribe before the application will be accepted or considered.
 All applications must be complete in every material detail.
 All applications must include all attachments or supplemental information required by the current forms supplied by the Tribe.
 The application and attached materials will become the property of the Tribe.
 A license must be renewed annually. - (d) The Tribe may impose a fee to cover the costs of licensing and regulation.
-If imposed, all applications must be accompanied by a full remittance for the whole amount of the fee, prior to conducting any activities authorized under these Regulations.
+If imposed, all applications must be accompanied by a full remittance for the whole amount of the fee.
 The Tribe may refuse to accept an incomplete application or an application without the required fee. - (e) An applicant shall submit, at a minimum, his or her full name, mailing address, telephone number, and email address.
-If the applicant represents a business entity, the applicant shall submit the full name of the business, the jurisdiction of formation, the principal business address, the full name of the person who will have the power to bind the entity, his or her title and email address, and the employer identification number ("EIN") of the business.
-At its discretion, the Tribe may request the articles of incorporation or other organic documents from the business entity applicant.
+If the applicant represents a business entity, the applicant shall submit the full name of the business, the jurisdiction of formation, the principal business address, the full names of the key participants, their titles and email addresses, and the employer identification number ("EIN") of the business.
 The applicant must also submit the legal description of the area where hemp will be cultivated, handled, produced, or processed.
-Any application that is missing required information may be denied. - (f) All applicants for initial licensure shall provide a photograph and be fingerprinted for a fingerprint-based criminal history record check.
+Any application that is missing required information may be denied.
+All applicants must submit to a criminal background check. - (f) All applicants for initial licensure shall provide a photograph and be fingerprinted for a fingerprint-based criminal history record check.
 A renewal applicant must provide a photograph and be fingerprinted if requested by the Tribe.
 Any applicant may be required to establish his or her identity and age by official documents.
 Applicants may be required to sign an authorization to release information as prescribed by the Tribe.
 All applicants shall undergo and pay for an annual criminal background check.
+Background checks shall be a national check.
 A temporary license may be issued pending completion of the criminal background check.
-Licenses are not subject to automatic renewal. - (g) A license modification is required if there is any change to the information submitted in the application including, but not limited to, sale of a business, the production, handling, or storage of hemp in a new location, or a change in the key participants producing under a license. - (h) Consistent with due process, the Tribe reserves the right to deny a license for any reason consistent with the 2018 Agriculture Act and/or tribal law and regulations.
+Licenses are not automatically renewed.

+- (g) A license modification is required if there is any change to the information submitted in the application including, but not limited to, sale of a business, the production, handling, or storage of hemp in a new location, or a change in the key participants producing under a license. - (h) The Tribe reserves the right to deny a license for any reason.

-4.2 Badges.
+4.2 Badges